Carolina Bristle Mallow. Photo by Green Deane

 Don’t eat them if they are really bitter

 After discovering my local ground cherry inland I then noticed some on the east coast of Florida.
 They looked similar (both had blossoms with and without purple throats.)
 Inland they were P. walteri, and on the coast P. viscosa.
 I had two different books of Florida wild flowers with good descriptions.
 Yet I could not tell these two species apart, even after taking into account the blossom variation.
 I went to a third book and found out why.
 They are the same species.
-One book called it P. walteri and did not mention any other names, and the other book called it P. viscosa again also did not include any other names.
+One book called it P. walteri and did not mention any other names, and the other book called it P. viscosa and also did not include any other names.
 Sometimes you want to strangle botanists…

 That would mean Physalis viscosa means “sticky bladder” and P. walteri means “Walter’s Bladder.”
 Who “Walter” was I do not know but many such plants are often named for Thomas Walter, an 18th century South Carolina botanist.
 Another ground cherry I’ve found tasty is the Coastal Ground Cherry (Physalis angustifolia) that I have found on the west coast of Florida.